ros2/ros2_documentation/source/Tutorials/Workspace/Creating-A-Workspace.rst

 In the rest of the beginner developer tutorials, you will create your own packages, but for now you will practice putting a workspace together using existing packages.

 The existing packages you will use are from the ``ros_tutorials`` repository (repo).
-If you went through the beginner user tutorials, you'll be familiar with ``turtlesim``, one of the packages in this repo.
+If you went through the "Beginner: CLI Tools" tutorials, you'll be familiar with ``turtlesim``, one of the packages in this repo.

 You can see the repo `on github <https://github.com/ros/ros_tutorials/>`__.